Ezku/Athene.fi/wordpress/wp-content/plugins/custom-content-type-manager/readme.txt

 And if you REALLY want some of these features implemented, you can hire me to complete portions of your project or make a [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=355ULXBFXYL8N).
 Many of the surges in development in this plugin were instigated by projects that required this plugin's use.

 == Upgrade Notice ==

+= 0.9.4.1 =

+Fixes minor bugs with the 0.9.4 release: cleanup after merging custom fields.
+Also a couple new features: duplication of defs, radio buttons!

+= 0.9.4 =
+Major release!
+Please see the upgrade notes: [Upgrading to version 0.9.4](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/Upgrading094)

 = 0.9.3.3 =
 Corrects yet another glitch where custom page templates were being ignored.